bertmelis/VitoWiFi/README.md

 - As this is an implementation of the P300 (aka VS2) protocol, your boiler must be compatible with this protocol.

 ## Usage
-See [usage](https://github.com/bertmelis/VitoWifi/blob/master/USAGE.md) for more details or explore the examples.
-A working example using Homie and my [WifiPrinter](https://github.com/bertmelis/WifiPrinter) can be found on my [Github page](https://github.com/bertmelis/homie-boiler).
+~~See [usage](https://github.com/bertmelis/VitoWifi/blob/master/USAGE.md) for more details or explore the examples.~~ ~~A working example using Homie and my [WifiPrinter](https://github.com/bertmelis/WifiPrinter) can be found on my [Github page](https://github.com/bertmelis/homie-boiler).~~
+Look into the examples to explore the functionality.
+Documentation is on it's way!

 ## TO DO
+- improve/implement error handling
+- integrate missing datapoint types
-- improve reliability
+- update USAGE.md
-- add transformation functions for returned values
-- ~~communication is really slow.
-After initializing, it is quite fast however.
-Maybe I could reset the connection after every TX/RX.~~ Done!

 ## HISTORY